myplaceonline/myplaceonline/doc/Development.md

 else should go into myplaceonline_final.js or page-specific JS files.
 When updating myplaceonline.js, update the version at the top of the file and update the file in both apps and do rebuilds.

+## Encryption

+Values are encrypted using a symmetric cipher with the user's password.
+When a user changes their password, we need to update all encrypted values.
+To avoid any requirement of registering each encrypted value in each model, we simply use a foreign key value to the encrypted values table.

+When a model has a potentially encrypted value, it will have two columns: one is a plain text value and the other is the foreign key reference to the encrypted values table.
+We can check if a value is encrypted or not by checking whether or not the encrypted value reference is nil or not.

 ## TODO